SCOPE OF THIS CHAPTER

 The Children in Care Council

 The Children in Care Council is a participation forum for children and young people who are in care or were formally in care, with attendees ranging from ages 10 to 21.
 Monthly meetings are facilitated by the Participation Officer for Children in Care, along with additional consultation events throughout the year.
-The meetings and events offer a platform for children and young people to discuss the issues affecting them as Looked After Children; and allow young people to help shape the services that directly impact upon them.
+The meetings and events offer a platform for children and young people to discuss the issues affecting them as Children in Care; and allow young people to help shape the services that directly impact upon them.
 Direct or indirect feedback is sought from those engaging with the children and young people, to provide clarity and accountability regarding the outcomes from consultations.
 The Children In Care Council feeds into the Corporate Parenting Committee, to ensure elected members and senior officers remain updated on the views of children and young people.

 The Care Leavers' Forum